ibrahimalkurdi/Docker-cheat-sheet/README.md

 # Docker_workshop
 I made this repository for k24 workshop which is an introduction for Docker

+# Portable Docker:
 These steps will help you to install docker binareis as transient.
-Once you close the terminal, the docker command will not be avaliable.
+Once you close the terminal, the docker commands will not be avaliable.

 # Pre-Installation:
 Please shutdown the Docker service in case you have alreay installed it.